t-snyder/deploy-01-basic-ingress/README.md

 ## Projects Included
 The projects include the following:
-   a) fruit-deploy - Deploys all components to a minikube environment.
+   1. fruit-deploy - Deploys all components to a minikube environment.
-   b) passionfruit - Deploys a simple pekko-http server with an http ingress.
+   2. passionfruit - Deploys a simple pekko-http server with an http ingress.
-   c) papaya       - A simple pekko-http tls server with tls termination on the ingress.
+   3. papaya       - A simple pekko-http tls server with tls termination on the ingress.

 ## Project Components
 The main components of the prototype project are: